 How long is the required articling period?

-How do I start earning credit for articling?
+When do I start earning credit for articling?

 Do I have to submit any reports or documents during my articling period?